 Q. Do districts need to prioritize available classroom space?

 A. Yes.
-Local school districts must prioritize student transfers consistent with Federal and state laws.
+Local school districts must prioritize student transfers consistent with federal and state laws.
 Students eligible for transfer under the unsafe school choice option (USCO) or Public School Choice under No Child Left Behind must get first priority for available seats at those schools in the district that are not in needs improvement.

 Q. How should a district apportion a limited number of available seats?